-Step Lifts & Incline Lifts from Axess2
+Step Lifts and Incline Lifts

 Our technically-advanced disabled lifts for wheelchair users offer a huge range of benefits.

 Lifts are highly useful installations within a variety of circumstances, but one of their primary purposes is undoubtedly helping less able-bodied people to move between the floors of a building.
 At Axess2, we take the provision of disabled access very seriously, and we therefore view our disabled lift portfolio as one of our most important collections.
 Perhaps most commonly relied upon to allow wheelchair users to navigate otherwise problematic flights of stairs, our indoor and outdoor access step lifts can be utilised to overcome any mobility concern, and our bespoke design service can provide these elevators in numerous forms to meet any conceivable requirement.

 What Do Our Step & Incline Lifts Offer?

 Perhaps most importantly, our step lifts allow you to ensure that your building is fully compliant with the demands of the Disability Discrimination Act and Part M of the Building Regulations.
 However, there are a lot of diverse options on offer, including through-floor wheelchair lifts, stair or step lifts, and even outdoor elevators to allow easy entry into any sort of building.
 All of these lifts are extremely low maintenance, so you can depend on your access solution being as efficient as possible.